Education in the Community

 Summer Residential Courses

-Charterhouse School Governing Body, the Institute of Physics (IoP) and Surrey University work in partnership to produce a free two week residential course designed to boost Physics and Chemistry subject knowledge.
-The course is run in early July at Charterhouse.
-The School's excellent laboratory facilities are put to good use delivering an intensive course that attracts about thirty delegates from different teacher training institutions and the majority of the participants take up teacher training in the autumn.
+Charterhouse School Governing Body, the Institute of Physics (IoP) and Surrey University work in partnership to produce two one-week residential course designed to boost Physics and Chemistry subject knowledge.
+The courses are run in early July at Charterhouse.
+The School's excellent laboratory facilities are put to good use delivering intensive courses that attract about thirty delegates from different teacher training institutions.
 A few more experienced teachers also attend.

 The 2018 Physics Subject Booster Course

 The 2018 Physics Subject Booster Courses will run on: